DIPlib/diplib/doc/src/features.md

 largest to smallest.

-These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units.
+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units, else pixel sizes are ignored.

 \subsection binary_moments_MajorAxes MajorAxes
 Principal axes of the binary object, the eigenvectors of the tensor computed by feature \ref binary_moments_Mu.
 For an image with $n$ dimensions, there are $n^2$ values.
 The first $n$ values are the eigenvector associated to the largest eigenvalue, etc.

-This feature ignores pixel sizes, isotropic pixels are assumed.
+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units, else pixel sizes are ignored.

 \subsection binary_moments_DimensionsCube DimensionsCube
 Lengths of the sides of a rectangle (2D) or box (3D) with the same moments of inertia